danaikorre/dsmanufacturing.github.io/faqs.md

 ### What level of technology proficiency do I need?

-We have a range of potential participants with proficiency ranging from basic &ndash; using mainly office-based tools, to people who use dedicated visualisation tools, to people with some knowledge of programming.
-We will provide support to all participants regardless of technology proficiency, to acquire understanding of basic and more advanced visualisation concepts, and link those to practical application.
+We have a range of potential participants with proficiency ranging from basic &ndash; using mainly office-based tools, to people who use dedicated analysis tools, to people with some knowledge of programming.
+We will provide support to all participants regardless of technology proficiency, to acquire understanding of basic and more advanced data science concepts, and link those to practical application.

-Each participant will have the opportunity to focus on a sub-set of advanced visualisation options, based on their project definition and other skills desired for work or personal interests.
+Each participant will have the opportunity to focus on a sub-set of advanced data analysis options, based on their project definition and other skills desired for work or personal interests.

-### What is going to happen in the tutorials?
+### What is going to happen in the workshops?

-The tutorials, while optional, are considered the backbone activity of the course.
-Tutorials map to each week's lecture topics, to deepen understanding of concepts discussed and map theory and guidelines to practical application using your project data and ideas.
+The workshops are considered the backbone activity of the course.
+Workshops map to each week's lecture topics, to deepen understanding of concepts discussed and map theory and guidelines to practical application using your project data and ideas.
 They are practical, hands-on sessions to help you to develop, share and evaluate ideas you have for your project.

 Please note that if you choose not to attend tutorials you **must** still follow the tutorial scripts; these are linked to brief reflection exercises that guide you through the process of completing your final project.
 <p>&nbsp;</p>